 Diversity: In our endeavour to be the provider of knowledge to the business community, we understand that this depends on hearing from and listening to a variety of perspectives that come from people of all races, ethnicities, genders, ages, abilities, religions, sexual orientation, and military service.
 We welcome diverse speakers for all our events, we do not always fully achieve this goal, but it is an ongoing process.

 Volatility is an inevitable part of financial markets.
 But over the past six decades, volatility has come to dominate risk-management models across the finance industry.
 At the same time, a motley crew of academics and investment bankers have turned volatility itself into something that can be sliced and diced, bought and sold, just like any bond, stock or barrel of oil.
 This has arguably made the global financial system more fragile in the process.
 Here is the story of how volatility became a virus that infected the entire finance industry.

-Devesh Shah, Former Partner, Goldman Sachs & Co & Co-Inventer of the VIX Volatility index
+Devesh Shah, Retired Partner, Goldman Sachs & Co and Co-Inventor of the VIX Volatility Index